Detailed guides to painful problems, treatments & more

 Tags: biomechanics, running, overuse injury, patellar pain, IT band pain, tendinosis, etiology, pro, exercise, self-treatment, treatment, injury, pain problems, arthritis, aging, knee, leg, limbs

-Two articles on PainSci cite Lun 2004: 1.
+Two pages on PainSci cite Lun 2004: 1.
 The Causes of Runner's Knee Are Rarely Obvious2.
 Your Back Is Not Out of Alignment

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.